-The third and fourth quarters of fiscal 2009 proved to be one of the most challenging periods in market history.
+The third and fourth quarters of Fiscal 2009 proved to be one of the most challenging periods in market history.
 The rapid deterioration of business volumes driven by the worst economic environment in generations had a material and negative impact on Canaccord's financial results.
-This, combined with charges announced on a number of significant items, resulted in some very difficult quarters.
-Despite these difficulties, Canaccord ended the year with a strong capital position that will serve the Company well in dealing not only with the challenging conditions that lie immediately ahead but also the opportunities that are likely to become available to build our businesses.
+However, the implementation of the firm-wide restructuring program in late Fiscal 2009 and ongoing efficiency efforts have been successful in reducing the probability of capital being at risk in down markets.
+Fiscal 2010 also saw an increase in revenues of 20.9% over 2009 due to the less challenging market conditions, but the revenue environment has not increased enough to ensure Canaccord has fully recovered from the recession.
+Canaccord's return to profitability in 2010 coupled with its strong capital position and acquisition of Genuity will serve the Company well in dealing with challenging market conditions and increase the opportunities to build its business across business lines and industry sectors.